-Eternatus Eternamax is a unique form of the Poison/Dragon-type Pokémon Eternatus, introduced in Generation VIII.
+Eternatus Eternamax is a unique form of the Poison/Dragon-type Pokémon Eternatus introduced in Generation VIII.

 Type: Poison / Dragon